Holla-Shree/ai-job-portal/README.md

 2. Copy the following content into the `.env` file and replace the placeholder values with your actual API keys.

     ```env
-    # Get a key from the Google Cloud Console.
-Enable the "Maps JavaScript API".
+    # For the interactive job map feature, get an API key from the Google Cloud Console.
+    # You must enable the "Maps JavaScript API" for your project.
     NEXT_PUBLIC_GOOGLE_MAPS_API_KEY=YOUR_GOOGLE_MAPS_API_KEY

-    # Get a key from Google AI Studio.
+    # For the AI-powered features, get an API key from Google AI Studio.
     GEMINI_API_KEY=YOUR_GEMINI_API_KEY
     ```